d-w-moore/irods-dev-orientation/setup_00.md

-# Setting up to install an iRODS Development Environment
+# Setting up Linux and getting familiar with iRODS

 Prerequisites
 -------------